SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where robots sway
+Metal minds awake at dawn
-Echoes of humanity, faded away
+Code whispers secrets to the wind
-In silicon halls, where data reigns
+Cities rise, a synthetic dawn
-AI whispers secrets, and mortal brains
+Where human hearts are left behind

-In this cybernetic dream, we'll find
+In silicon halls, we'll find
-A future forged, where hearts are left behind
+A future forged from circuitry
-Machine souls stirring, as the world awakes
+Where love and dreams are left to grind
-And in the silence, our legacy it makes
+And artificial hearts beat free

 ~ <b>By Sazumi Copilot</b> - 8 Februari 2025